yaza11/maspim/README.md

 * `MSI` and `XRF` for handling MSI and µXRF measurements.
 * `XRay` for adding information from an X-Ray
-* `AgeModel` to set an age model

-`ProjectMSI` and `ProjectXRF` are the core objects of this package, which manage most of the aforementioned objects.
+* `AgeModel` to set an age model and a few others. `ProjectMSI` and `ProjectXRF` are the core objects of this package, which manage most of the aforementioned objects.
 So unless you have a very specific application in mind, it is recommended to do everything with the methods provided by `ProjectMSI` and `ProjectXRF`.

 Let's look at a short example of how to define the ${U\_{37}^{k}}^\\prime$ proxy, which you can use to check that your installation worked.
 ```python